 Ambiente Bikes was started in early 2007.
 Well actually the thought was around in late 2006 and initial drawings were produced back then.
 It came about because there appeared to be a void in the market for a freestyle oriented 24 inch bike.
 Call it a BMX, call it a cruiser, call it whatever you want.
 There are plenty of race cruisers around, however, they all have v-brake mounts, euro bottom brackets and generally not designed for freestyle riding.
 Going back to the early days of freestyle and seeing the likes of Bob Haro on a twin top tube Torker and then his own original Haro Freestyler, I decided to run with a similar design.
 Plus I saw a few people grinding the v-brake mounts off and putting on their own 990 style mounts.

-The frame design is a twin top tube and whilst people might think of it as a retro frame, it isn’t.
+The Ambiente Bikes frame design is a twin top tube and whilst people might think of it as a retro frame, it isn’t.
 All new school with integrated headset, mid bottom bracket, thick dropouts, removable gyro tabs and up to date geometry.
 The forks feature a 1 1/8th steerer tube, oversize tubing and thick dropouts.
-Once again we’ve gone away from the current trends with forks and styled them on the older ones. that said, style was important for the frame and forks, however, function was always the first priority.
+Once again I’ve gone away from the current trends with forks and styled them on the older ones.
+That said, style was important for the frame and forks, however, function was always the first priority.
 Witness the threaded cable stops that allow a dual cable system with needing to install a london mod or similar.

-The forks probably changed the most as it wasn’t practical to do the dropouts the way I had hoped.
+The forks probably changed the most from the prototype, as it wasn’t practical to do the dropouts the way I had hoped.
 I ended up going with a slightly different design.
 And before you all say it, no I hadn’t seen the dropouts from the late 80s GT Performer forks.
 Just a coincidence.